Namaqua dove: Behaviour

-The dove is quite terrestrial, and usually forages on open ground and roadsides.
+The Namaqua dove is quite terrestrial, and usually forages on open ground and roadsides.
 The food is almost exclusively minute seeds, such as those of grasses, sedges and weeds.
 It is not gregarious, being encountered singly or in pairs, though they may form larger flocks at waterholes.
 The flight is fast with clipped beats and a tendency to stay low.

 Breeding

 It builds a stick nest in a bush.
 It lays two white eggs, which are incubated for 16 days in typical pigeon fashion; the female at night and early morning and the male from mid morning till late afternoon.